wisonye/my-alpine-linux-handbook/src/iptables.md

 #### 5. Logging

-You do need to log all packets that doesn't match any rules you've already set, then you're able to figure out what you're missing, here is how to do that:
+You do need to log all packets that don't match any rules you've already set, then you're able to figure out what you're missing, here is how to do that:

 ```bash